Bouhbouh/Tetrakaideca/README.md

     your_IP_address:8080

-After starting the main client, we need 4 mobile devices with a Firefox web browser available to type the following address :
+After starting the main client, we need the 4 mobile devices with a Firefox web browser available to type the following address :

     your_IP_address:8080/phone